-I’m getting my first GYN exam next week.
-Do I have to shave down there?
+I’m getting my first gynecological exam next week.
+Do I have to shave my pubic hair?
 I heard that most people do.

-The answer to whether you ever have to shave your pubic hair is a resounding NO!
-Any healthcare provider who performs GYN exams has seen a wide range of genital hairstyles, and yours is not going to faze her.
-Although a GYN exam may feel a little awkward to you, especially the first time, it’s just a normal part of your doctor’s work day, and they are way too busy doing their job to worry about your fashion choices!
+Great question!
+The short answer?
+No!
+You definitely do not have to remove your pubic hair for a gynecological exam or for any other reason.
+Any health care provider who performs gynecological exams has seen a wide range of genital hairstyles, and yours is not going to faze them.
+Although a gynecological exam may feel a little awkward to you, especially the first time, it’s just a normal part of your doctor’s work day.
+They are way too busy doing their job to worry about your grooming choices!

-Whatever your pubic hair care decision is, OWN IT!
-Your clinician won’t care, so it’s up to you what feels right.
+Whatever your pubic hair care decision is, own it!
+Your clinician won’t care, so it’s up to you to decide what feels right.